spegray/pif1-foldtree/README.md

 split from a single ancestral gene?
 Concretely: on which branch of the fungal species tree did the duplication producing the PIF1 and RRM3 lineages occur, and ~how long ago?

 This repo is a documented, re-runnable pipeline answering that question.
-It is the running lab notebook: every command, version, and decision is recorded here and in `manifest.csv`.

 ---